ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 Patent piracy serves as economic justice.
 While not operating through the dark web or smuggling routes, groups like [Open Insulin](https://openinsulin.org/) and the [Four Thieves Vinegar Collective](https://fourthievesvinegar.org/) have made headlines by reverse-engineering treatments such as insulin, naloxone, and misoprostol.
-Their goal is to lower costs and provide open-source medical protocols—some report treatment costs dropping from tens of thousands to mere hundreds.
+Their goal is to lower costs and provide open-source medical protocols, some report treatment costs dropping from tens of thousands to mere hundreds.

 Embassy occupations are high-stakes political theatre.
-By physically entering or blockading these heavily symbolic and diplomatically sensitive sites, activists force states to reckon with the raw optics of their foreign policies— particularly when those policies reek of neocolonialism.
+By physically entering or blockading these heavily symbolic and diplomatically sensitive sites, activists force states to reckon with the raw optics of their foreign policies, particularly when those policies reek of neocolonialism.
 Whether it’s France’s lingering military and economic entanglements in West Africa, or Morocco’s contested resource extraction in occupied Western Sahara, embassies represent the projection of sovereign power onto foreign soil.
 Occupying them punctures that illusion.
-It disrupts the normal order of diplomacy, triggers security responses, and—most importantly—demands media attention.
+It disrupts the normal order of diplomacy, triggers security responses, and, most importantly, demands media attention.
 For many movements, this is one of the few available levers to force a conversation in the global north about the cost of its continued dominance over the global south.

-Since 2020, embassy occupations have re-emerged as tools of accountability in places where traditional mechanisms— like international courts or UN pressure—have either failed or been co-opted.
+Since 2020, embassy occupations have re-emerged as tools of accountability in places where traditional mechanisms, like international courts or UN pressure, have either failed or been co-opted.
 Activists target these buildings not just because they’re visible, but because they serve as local conduits for broader, often exploitative geopolitical arrangements.
 The tactic reframes the diplomatic landscape.
-It turns embassies into contested spaces, sites where abstract policy becomes concrete, and where power must face its reflection—even if only briefly.
+It turns embassies into contested spaces, sites where abstract policy becomes concrete, and where power must face its reflection, even if only briefly.

 ### The choice before us